 Special Olympics has many thousands of competitions around the world every year.
-Our athletes train in 30-plus sports in close to 170 countries.
+Our athletes train in 30-plus sports in 169 countries.
 Every two years, there's a World Games competition that shows off the best our movement has to offer.
 For many of our athletes, attending a World Games is the dream of a lifetime.

-For almost 3,000 Special Olympics athletes, that dream will come true during the 2017 Special Olympics World Winter Games in Austria.
+For almost 2,700 Special Olympics athletes, that dream is coming true at the 2017 Special Olympics World Winter Games in Austria.

-In March 2017, they will travel to the mountains of Austria.
-About 1,000 coaches will come with them.
-Our athletes will ski, skate, snowboard, snowshoe, shoot balls and shoot pucks to see who will win the gold--and who will not.
+This month, they traveled to the mountains of Austria.
+About 1,000 coaches came with them.
+Our athletes are skiing, skating, snowboarding, snowshoeing, shooting balls and shooting pucks to see who will win the gold--and who will not.

 These World Games mark a return: In 1993, Austria hosted the very first Special Olympics World Winter Games held outside the U.S. (Learn more about how the first World Games in Austria happened.)

 A lot has changed since those 1993 Games.
-This time, an even larger worldwide audience will get the chance to see many moments from the Games.
-ESPN will be broadcasting stories and events during the 2017 Games in Austria.
+This time, an even larger worldwide audience is getting the chance to see many moments from the Games.
+ESPN is broadcasting stories and events during the 2017 Games in Austria.